Boy George: Late 1980s

-Solo career: 1990s
+1990s

 In 1989, Boy George formed his own record label, More Protein, and began recording under the name Jesus Loves You, writing under the pseudonym Angela Dust, a word play on angel dust.
 He released several underground hits in the early 1990s: "After the Love", "Generations of Love" and "Bow Down Mister", the last giving him a UK Top 30 hit in 1991.
 Inspired by his involvement in the Hare Krishna movement (ISKCON), Boy George had written the song during a trip to India.
 Another single, "One on One", featured a remix by Massive Attack.
 From March 1990 to April 1991, Boy George presented a weekly chat and music show on the Power Station satellite channel called Blue Radio.
 In 1992, Boy George had a hit with the Pet Shop Boys-produced song "The Crying Game", from the soundtrack for the film The Crying Game.
 The song reached number 22 in the UK Singles Chart, and number 15 on the US Billboard Hot 100.
 Larry Flick from Billboard complimented Boy George's "genius reading" of the song.
 Dave Sholin from the Gavin Report commented, "It's been said again and again that all any performer needs is the right material to have a hit.
 Boy George is just the right singer to resurrect this song".

 Boy George has also enjoyed a second career as a notable music DJ.
 His first gig as a DJ was at Phillip Sallon's new nightclub, Planets, located in London's Piccadilly.
 In the 1990s he came to the attention of rave/house promoters Fantazia who asked him to mix one of the discs on the two volumes in their new compilation series Fantazia The House Collection 2.
 This compilation was a success in the UK, going gold.
 The album was also sold to Sony for European-wide release.
 London nightclub Ministry of Sound hired him to compile one of their first CDs, which sold 100,000 copies.
 He then completed some compilations for them, four of them being the Annual I to IV.
 George released the rock-driven album Cheapness and Beauty in 1995.
 The single "Same Thing in Reverse" became a minor US hit.
 The Unrecoupable One Man Bandit – Volume One was the next album release, first being sold on the internet only, then distributed by independent labels.

 On some other labels, several dance-oriented songs were released in various countries.
 For example, "Love Is Leaving" went Top 3 in Italy and "When Will You Learn" reached the top position in the Swiss charts.
 "When Will You Learn" was also nominated for the Best Dance Recording, at the Grammy Awards.
 In 1999, Boy George collaborated on songs with dance-oriented acts.
 For example, "Why Go?", a slow-paced track with Faithless, from their Sunday 8PM LP, was later released in a remixed form in some European countries and Australia.
 A track was done with Groove Armada, named "Innocence is Lost", but was only released on a promo 12" in 1999.